-- 1. Provide experience for its members in the principles and practices of democracy. - 2.
-Promote general student activities, community service, and community enrichment. - 3.
-Promote student welfare. - 4.
-Constitute a medium for expressing the opinion of the students. - 5.
-Strengthen cordial relations among administration, faculty, students, and the community. - 6.
-Perform such acts as are necessary to advance student welfare. - 7.
+- a.
+Provide experience for its members in the principles and practices of leadership and government. - b.
+Constitute a medium for expressing the opinion of the Glenville State College students. - c.
+Strengthen cordial relations among administration, faculty, students, and the community. - d.
+Perform such acts as are necessary to advance student welfare. - e.
 Protect student rights as established by the Constitution of the United States and the Constitution of West Virginia.